zelronchain/azure-blockchain-projects/bletchley/bletchley-map.md

 - Suspendable – a token can be restricted for redemption, transfer or use based on some event.
 A token that represents a credit may be suspended until some issue with the credit is resolved.
 - Extension or Add-on – an optional add on set of properties like a concert ticket with a VIP backstage pass.
 Or a cruise ticket with unlimited food and drink.

-There are many more of these, in fact there is a [taxonomy effort](../eea-tokens/token-taxonomy.md) underway now if you want to learn more.
+There are many more of these, but more to come on that later.

 ## Important Token Concepts